Eric Hyett (he/him)

 In the meantime, as a Town Meeting Member representing Precinct 10, I have to vote on the issues facing renters and homeowners in the most population-dense part of town.
 For this area, affordable housing is most people's #1 concern, followed quickly by climate change.

 In addition to promoting eco-friendly growth, my reasons for being in Town Meeting include the ability to help right some historical wrongs, as well as ensuring Brookline is always on the cutting-edge of green technologies.

 Most importantly, though, I am also hoping to improve the divided state of our community.
 I believe that effective government requires gaining the trust of Brookline stakeholders, rather than pitting groups (such as teachers and public safety workers) against each other.
 Calling for consensus means I must also commit to changing my own mind, in response to new data.

 Visiting my mom at her Memory Care facility during the pandemic.

-I grew up in Brookline during a time of far greater economic inclusion, and I believe Brookline is rapidly becoming a terribly unfair and exclusionary enclave that will soon be only available only to the very wealthy.
+I grew up in Brookline during a time of far greater economic inclusion, and I believe Brookline is currently an unfair and exclusionary enclave that will soon be only available only to the very wealthy.
 Almost none of my classmates from Brookline High School can afford to live in the town where we grew up.
-I am angry that many older adults are on the brink of being pushed out of Brookline for economic reasons.
-I oppose Brookline's exclusionary status quo.
-As a Town Meeting Member, I support fundamental changes to our zoning.
-Growth is the only way to assure that everyone can stay in Brookline if they want to.
+Our problem is a failure to grow.
+What we need: leadership that is willing to embrace change.